matter-labs/hardhat-zksync/packages/hardhat-zksync-upgradable/README.md

 The deployProxy method deploys your implementation contract on zkSync Era, deploys the proxy admin contract, and finally, deploys the transparent proxy.

-In the options section, include the following arguments to configure the deployment of the proxy and implementation with different deployment types and salts:
+Additionaly, in the options section optionaly include the folowing arguments to configure the deployment of the proxy and implementation with different deployment types and salts:
  - `deploymentTypeImpl`
  - `saltImpl`
  - `deploymentTypeProxy`